-You've probably heard about the terms “Great Resignation”, the “Big Quit”, and the “Workforce Exodus” in the past few months.
+You've probably heard about the terms related to employee turnover like “Great Resignation”, the “Big Quit”, and the “Workforce Exodus” in the past years.

 What are the main reasons for these pandemic-era job movers?

 - Better benefits

 - More flexibility

 - Higher pay elsewhere

 As you can see, company culture actually has a huge role to play in this drama.